murasoftware/mura-www/README.md

     }
     ```

     This file will start up both the next server and an ssl proxy.
-This allows full next server functionality like middleware in addtion to local ssl.
+This allows full next server functionality like middleware in addition to local ssl.

 5. Add your local domain hosts